How to Lead a Remote Team: The Complete Guide

 • Participation.
 Who signs up, who actually participates, who returns from one edition to the next.

 • Feedback.
-How team members describe utility, enjoyment, inclusion, and the right level of frequency.
+How employees describe utility, enjoyment, inclusion, and the right level of frequency.

 • Observable effects.
 More cross-exchanges, better quality meetings, faster integration of newcomers, more recognition among peers.